igolovic/poc-newsy-editor-viewer/README.md

 **Authentication and authorization**
 These services are provided for the frontend client application by the npm package oidc-client which implements IdentityServer4/OpenID-Connect.
 User cannot use SPA application before successful login in a form provided by the IdentityServer4 custom server application on https://host.docker.internal:44343.
 API itself is protected by the same IdentityServer4 custom server application and cannot be accessed before login.

-**Architecture**
-Applicaiton is a SPA multi-component application followingn organization layed out by the Vue.js CLI.

 **Installation**
 - In VS Code get required modules and run using the npm serve on URL http://localhost:8080/